waelassafdev/blog/articles/have-5dollar-lets-self-host-a-nextjs-app.md

 ## Optional: Cloudflare CDN

 Once everything works, enable Cloudflare's proxy (orange cloud) on your DNS records to cache static assets at the edge.
 This significantly improves load times for users worldwide.

 ---

 That's it.
-Your Next.js app is now self-hosted with zero-downtime deployments, CI/CD, and full feature support — all for about $5/month.
+Your Next.js app is now self-hosted with zero-downtime deployments, CI/CD, and full feature support — all for ~$5/month.